lnnrtwttkhn/fair-teaching-proposal/_project-description.md

 In addition to these practical competencies, students are taught theoretical concepts in the areas of open science, open code, open data, and open source.
 This enables a reflective engagement with increasingly digital and data-driven economic and societal processes, promoting participatory self-empowered citizenship.

-The continuation of the teaching concept at the University of Hamburg, especially in a newly established research-oriented master's program and a graduate school for doctora students, is anticipated.
+The continuation of the teaching concept at the University of Hamburg, especially in a newly established research-oriented master's program and a graduate school for doctoral students, is anticipated.
 Skills in version control are relevant in all fields where digital data is processed.
 The teaching content and practical exercises are also cross-disciplinary and transferable to other study programs.
 The publication of all teaching materials as Open Educational Resources allows independent reuse and development (see [teaching concept](#teaching-concept)).